JuliaLang/www.julialang.org/contribute/creating_package.md

 - in your REPL, check that you are still in the repository of the project by running `pwd()`
 - type `]` which will get you into the "package mode"
 - run `activate .` to activate the environment from Project.toml
-- run `test`, or, alternatively `test Tidlywinks` to perform tests.
+- run `test`, or, alternatively `test Tiddlywinks` to perform tests.
 Test summary will provide you with the number of passed tests out of the total number of tests.

 ## Continuous integration